Pasta with Genovese Sauce (Pasta alla Genovese)

 • We recommend you serve this dish with grated pecorino cheese on top. (it’s the best!)

-The sauce is naturally sweet-tasting.
+This Genovese sauce is naturally sweet-tasting.
 Served with pasta and a little grated cheese on top, it’s “Italian comfort food” at its best!
+It is budget-friendly and inexpensive to make.
+The total cost for this meal is about $15.00 for 6 servings.
+(Love that!) 😉

 Yield: 6 servings